openfoodfacts/smooth-app/README.md

 <img alt="app showcase" height='175' src="https://user-images.githubusercontent.com/1689815/168430524-3adc923a-1ce3-4233-9af5-02e9d49a76ca.png" align="left" hspace="1" vspace="1">

-- Smooth-app is developed in parallel to the [openfoodfacts-dart](https://github.com/openfoodfacts/openfoodfacts-dart) plugin, which provides a high level interface with the Open Food Facts API.
+- Smooth-app is developed in parallel to the [openfoodfacts-dart](https://github.com/openfoodfacts/openfoodfacts-dart) plugin, which provides a high level interface with the Open Food Facts API and [openfoodfacts_flutter_lints](https://github.com/openfoodfacts/openfoodfacts_flutter_lints) which provides specific linting
 - Every new interaction with the API should be implemented in the plugin in order to provide these new features to other developers.

 <br>